nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 User can ignore collision or replace existing task with current task or reschedule task or cancel operation.

-#### Use case UC02 - View events
+#### Use case UC02 - Show events

 **MSS**

 Precondition: Event/Task category entered should be valid

-1. User enters display command and event category.
+1. User enters show command and event category.
 2. System shows list of events under the category entered.
 Use case ends.